 Our informal online survey revealed that 73.6% of respondents say Electricity is the top logistical concern when searching for land in a rural community.
 When buyers begin searching for land within a rural community on land for sale sites such as LOTFLIP, they do so with the intention of eventually building on the lot.
 There are plenty of upsides to choosing a piece land and building later.
 For starters, you get to live where you want, in a home built to your specifications, on a piece of land that you have dreamed about owning.
 However, securing the land you want your house to stand on often presents a bigger challenge than the home construction process itself.

 Based on the results of last month’s Pulse question, even if a buyer has identified a perfect piece of land, the absence of an electrical connection could be a deal breaker.
 Ideally, it’s best to purchase a lot in a rural community that already has utility connections.
 But if your ideal property is not yet connected to the power grid, buyers should keep in mind that it is possible to build on just about any homesite- assuming your budget can handle the challenges you might face during the process.
+If you prefer your electrical wires to be installed underground.

 Electrical connection is generally more expensive than other utilities such as septic and water.
 While a temporary source of power can be established so construction can begin, a stable, permanent source of power is vital in order to be granted a Certificate of Occupancy.
 Fortunately for buyers, local utility companies will usually send an engineer to the property to calculate the expense, and the cost to run service to the property will vary according to factors such as: